unquabain/godc/README.md

 2 3+p<ENTER>
 ```

 Enter `2`.
 Enter a space, so it won't interpret it as 23.
+Enter `3`.
 The `+` performs the operation, and the `p` shows the result.

+`godc` is line-buffered, so press the `<ENTER>` key to commit your line and execute the commands.

 #### Order of operations: 2 + 3 * 5

-This is like one of those problems you see on Facebook, where peopel argue about the answer.
+This is like one of those problems you see on Facebook, where people argue about the answer.
 "It's 25!"
 "No, it's 17!"
 It's not a problem for `godc`

 ```